Vanna White: Television, motion picture, and other media appearances

 On April 21, 2023, it was announced that White would be featured in a four-episode documentary by ABC News titled The Game Show Show, covering the history of game shows in America over the last eight decades.
 The four-part documentary premiered on May 10, 2023.

 Wheel of Fortune television game show

 After Wheel of Fortune co-host Susan Stafford left in October 1982, White was selected as one of three substitutes (along with Vicki McCarty and Summer Bartholomew) to co-host the show.
 On December 13, 1982, White became the regular co-host.
+White missed a week of episodes on the daytime show in June 1986, with Stafford returning in her place, due to her taking a bereavement leave after her fiancé, John Gibson, died in a plane crash.